op-rt/SAS/README.md

 # Perform batch query to find all unique colliding pairs
 pairs = SAS.query_pairs(AABBs, cutoff=3000)
 ```
+The `cutoff` parameter controls when the algorithm switches from recursive partitioning to direct scanning.
+Higher values generally yield better performance by minimizing recursion overhead.
+Default value is `1500`.

 ## Test
 Can maintain 60 fps up to 68,000 unique pairs of colliding rectangles from a set of **20,000** moving AABBs.